fate1997/MoIma/planning.md

 2023-11-23
-- [ ] Maybe loss should be calculated in the `forward` function of the model (some loss have parameters like beta)
+- [ ] Maybe loss should be calculated in the `forward` function of the model (however, some loss have parameters like beta)
 - [ ] model's `forward` function should input the `data` object, and output a `dict` object, which contains the `loss` and `output` of the model
 - [ ] Multiple loss should be supported
-- [ ] SMILESFeaturizer is much lower than VANILA
+- [x] SMILESFeaturizer is much lower than VANILA | @property problem
 - [ ] sample function should be in the model
 - [ ] self.training_trace
+- [ ] vocab size should be inherited from the dataset
+- [ ] using workdir as output dir

 2023-11-20